 Beginning in the fourth quarter of 2021, the Company began to execute significant strategic and management changes to transform our business and adapt to the evolving needs of our customers in order to position ourselves for long-term success.
-In 2022, we purposefully slowed down our enrollment volume and revenue growth as we worked to implement a number of transformation initiatives aimed at increasing the effectiveness of our sales and marketing organizations and further enhancing consumer experience, as well as rationalizing our cost structure.
+In 2022, we purposefully slowed down our enrollment volume and revenue growth as we worked to implement several transformation initiatives aimed at increasing the effectiveness of our sales and marketing organizations and further enhancing consumer experience, as well as rationalizing our cost structure.
 As a result, we entered 2023 on a significantly improved cost foundation compared to the same period prior year.

-During the first six months of 2023, we continued to execute on our multi-year transformation plan with an emphasis on enrollment quality, member experience, engagement built around audience segmentation and targeting, differentiated messaging based on our unique value proposition and gradual scaling of our direct and strategic partner marketing channels as we reduce our reliance on lead aggregators.
-Over the last several months, we have achieved significant improvement in our conversion rates, member retention and Complaint Tracking Module ("CTM") scores.
-As a result of positive retention dynamics and the favorable commissions environment of the past two years, we recognized \$18.7 million in positive net adjustment revenue across most products during the second quarter of 2023.
+During the first nine months of 2023, we have continued to execute on our multi-year transformation plan with an emphasis on enrollment quality, member experience, engagement built around audience segmentation and targeting, differentiated messaging based on our unique value proposition and gradual scaling of our direct and strategic partner marketing channels as we reduce our reliance on lead aggregators.
+In October 2023, we launched our Company rebrand which we have spent the past several months developing.
+This rebrand has been designed to reflect our transformational work from the past two years and is expected to increase our brand recognition.
+It includes our refreshed marketing plan that will differentiate us in the market and includes a redesign of our omni-channel user experience.

+Over the past nine months, we have continued to improve our member retention and Complaint Tracking Module ("CTM") scores.
+As a result of positive retention dynamics, higher quality performance and the favorable commissions environment of the past two years, we recognized \$12.2 million and \$32.5 million in net adjustment revenue across most products during the three and nine months ended September 30, 2023, respectively.
+Additionally, in contrast to the prior year, we expanded our advisor headcount in preparation for the fourth quarter annual enrollment period in which we expect to resume Medicare enrollment growth year over year.